SheetalMaurya/MvvmCross-Wiki/v3-02-03-Tip-Calc-A-Xamarin.Android-UI-project.md

         }
     }

-**Note:** You may wonder why the Json Navigation is initialized within your Setup code, while so much else initialization is done automatically for you.
+**Note:** You may wonder why the Json Navigation is initialized within your `Setup` code, while so much else initialization is done automatically for you.
 The reason behind this lies in the effort MvvmCross makes to minimize dependencies on external projects.
-By not including JSON.Net as a reference within MvvmCross, this enables the application developer to choose a completely different serialization mechanism if you want to - e.g. you are free to choose `ServiceStack.Text`, `System.Xml.Serialization` or even some custom binary serializer.
+By not including JSON.Net as a reference within MvvmCross itself, this enables developers to later choose a completely different serialization mechanism if they want to - e.g. they are free to choose `ServiceStack.Text`, `System.Xml.Serialization` or even some custom binary serializer.

 ## Add your View